alexey-kleymenov/reverse_engineering_tools/ida_scripts/README.md

 **NB:** checksum algorithms are prone to collisions!
 ### Options

+To begin with, place all required DLLs to the directory specified by PATH_TO_DLLS variable.

 **MSFvenom shellcodes**
 * API_FORMAT = WITH_NULL
 * DLL_FORMAT = WITH_NULL | IS_WIDE | IS_UPPER